 HVAC Explained: The Basics of Heating, Ventilation, and Air Conditioning and Why It Matters for Your Air Quality

 If you’ve ever heard the term “HVAC” thrown around but weren’t sure what it meant, you’re not alone.
-HVAC stands for Heating, VentilationThe process of circulating air to improve indoor air quality., and Air Conditioning—essential systems that keep indoor spaces comfortable and, ideally, safe to breathe in.
+HVAC stands for Heating, VentilationThe process of circulating air to improve indoor air quality., and Air Conditioning,essential systems that keep indoor spaces comfortable and, ideally, safe to breathe in.
 Whether you’re at home, in an office, or at the mall, HVAC systems work behind the scenes to control temperature, remove stale air, and maintain healthy air quality.
 Understanding HVAC isn’t just for technicians; it’s for anyone who cares about their health, comfort, and energy bills.

-In this article, we’ll break down what HVAC systems do, how they work, why they’re essential for air quality, and how simple upgrades like better filters can make a big difference in your indoor environment.
+1EPA explains that indoor air quality is affected by pollutants such as particulate matter, VOCs, radon, mold, and combustion products, and that people spend about 90% of their time indoors.
+EPA, “Indoor Air Quality,” https://www.epa.gov/air-quality/indoor-air-quality.In this article, we’ll break down what HVAC systems do, how they work, why they’re essential for air quality, and how simple upgrades like better filters can make a big difference in your indoor environment.

 What is HVAC?